seqafrica/malawi-course/mydbfinder/README.md

 > The NCBI 16S database currently has 26954 sequence and a size
 > of about 40MB.
 This is not a large volume to search, but we do
-> not want to tax the CGE services and use an extract that has our
+> not want to tax the CGE services, so we use a subsample that has
-> "usual suspects".
+> the "usual suspects".

 The "16S selection" is [here](https://zwets.it/course/malawi/mydbfinder/16S_selection.fna).